-PASADENA, Calif.—The City of Pasadena in coordination with Triumph Foundation, a nonprofit organization working to improve the lives of people living with disabilities, will be hosting the 3rd annual Pasadena Adaptive Sports Festival.
-The event will feature over 10 adaptive recreational sporting events that are open to the general public with free participation on Saturday, Nov.
-20, at Brookside Park.
-Sign up now.
+PASADENA, CA— The City of Pasadena in coordination with Triumph Foundation, a nonprofit organization working to improve the lives of people living with disabilities, will be hosting the third annual Pasadena Adaptive Sports Festival.
+The event will feature more than ten adaptive recreational sporting events that are open to the general public with free participation on Saturday, November 20, 2021 at Brookside Park.

-"The City of Pasadena is excited to partner with Triumph Foundation to offer this fun and exciting event for our community," said Brenda Harvey-Williams, City of Pasadena Parks, Recreation and Community Services director.
-"This is the third of what we hope will be many Pasadena-based events promoting accessible and inclusive sports and fitness opportunities."
+"The City of Pasadena is excited to partner with Triumph Foundation to offer this fun and exciting event for our community,” said Brenda Harvey-Williams, Parks, Recreation and Community Services Director for the City of Pasadena.
+“This is the third of what we hope will be many Pasadena-based events promoting accessible and inclusive sports and fitness opportunities."

 Brookside Park in the Arroyo Seco is a perfect venue for the Adaptive Sports Festival.
 “The community loves it," said Cy Estabrook, a member of the Pasadena Disability and Accessibility Commission.
 Mr. Estabrook, a local Pasadena math teacher, sustained a spinal cord injury from a slip and fall accident that left him paralyzed in 2016.